http://www.fpnotebook.com/

 - Option 1: End to end external anal sphincter closure

-- Associated with poorer functional outcomes
+- Some studies have shown with poorer functional outcomes compared with option 2

-- Kammerer-Doak (1999) Am J Obstet Gynecol 181:1317
+- Kammerer-Doak (1999) Am J Obstet Gynecol 181:1317 [PubMed]

 - Option 2: Overlapping external anal sphincter closure